To us, curiosity, a sense of adventure and self-sufficiency are the crucial ingredients for truly transformative encounters.

 We want you to experience this life as we do; wonder at the tiny tracks of dik diks on a sandy path, marvel at the light across the plains after a rainstorm, delight in harvesting avocados for lunch directly from the tree and most important of all, to take a step back from the pace of modern existence.

-All of our guests are welcomed like family into the unique, authentic realm that is El Karama Lodge.
-Our hope is that through adventure and experiences we can share the true value of this incredible wild space and inspire those who visit and those who work with us to continue enhancing the biodiversity of this region.
+All of our guests are welcomed like family.
+Our hope is that through all our safari experiences, we can share the true value of this incredible wild space and inspire all those who visit.

 Why is our lodge so special for families?

 Because it's run by one.
 This family has a strong creative heritage that can be seen in every part of the lodge life from art on the walls to the sculptures in the shared areas.